 GRIEVANCE POLICY & COMPLAINT PROCEDURES

 A grievance is a just or supposed basis for complaint arising out of any alleged unauthorized or unjustified act or decision made by a member of the Grace community that in any way adversely affects the status, rights, or privileges of a student.
 An aggrieved student may complain to the administration to correct the problem.
 The burden of proof is on the individual who submits a complaint.
 The grievance process is not the correct means for appealing disciplinary actions, for contesting a grade, or appealing an academic decision.
-(See separate policies within the Catalog and/or Student Handbook: Student Disciplinary Policies and Procedures; Article 16, Contesting a Final Grade, or Academic Appeal Process).
+(See separate policies within the Catalog and/or Student Handbook: Student Disciplinary Policies and Procedures; Article 16, Contesting a Final Grade, or Academic Appeal Process.)

 Step 1—Informal Action